XindiLiu/SF2701-calculator-programs-for-TI-84/README.md

 Convert continuous compounding interest rate to the variables used in the binomial model.
 #### Input variables
-- $\Delta t$: The length of time step in years.
-- $\sigma$: The volatility per annum.
-- $r$: The continuouns compounding interest rate per annum.

 | Variable | Description |
 | -- | ----------- |
 | $\Delta t$ | Length of time step in years. |